• Skip to primary navigation

 N26’s offer to reduce its foreign bank charges

-N26 basic: the account for occasional travellers
+N26 Standard and N26 Smart: the account for occasional travellers

 This account is absolutely free and entitles you to a Mastercard.
 (The card is also free of charge).